Ecwid/ecwid-api-docs/README.md

 # Changelog

+## Feb 14, 2019

+Added `DEFINED_BY_STORE_OWNER` sort method for [searching products](https://developers.ecwid.com/api-documentation/products#search-products) in Ecwid REST API.

+If request is applicable to a specific category (i.e. `category` is set), then `DEFINED_BY_STORE_OWNER` sort method is used.
+Otherwise, when results are not related to a specific category, `RELEVANCE` sort method is used.

 ## Feb 5, 2019

 We added new feature to Ecwid – **Product Filters**.
 It can help customers to find products easier when there are many products to choose from.